 I’m a Clinical Psychologist, based in Wellington and the author of Stuff that Sucks: A Teen's Guide to Accepting what you can't change and Committing to what you can.

-My next book, co-authored with Lisa Coyne is called Stuff that's Loud: A Teen's Guide to Unspiralling from OCD- due out May 2020.
+My second book, co-authored with Lisa Coyne is called Stuff that's Loud: A Teen's Guide to Unspiralling from OCD is out now.

 On this website you can learn more about my books and workshops.

 If you want to know more about my clinical practice, contact me here: http://actwellington.co.nz/

 What inspired you to write Stuff That Sucks?

 I have been using Acceptance and Commitment Therapy for years.
 It is what helps me when I'm struggling with painful thoughts and emotions, and it seems to make sense to many of the young people I work with in my psychology practice.
 So I decided to share some of my ways of explaining these ideas in a way that allows readers to feel validated and respected.